3 ETFs For Thanksgiving Week

 If history holds true to form, the trading week, limited to three and a half days, will be a good one for equities.
 That's broader historical data.
 Drilling down, there are some groups that languish in the final full week of November.
 Looking at you, oil and gas exploration and production names.

-Either way, plenty of exchange traded funds are worth considering this week, and that includes going beyond standard fare such as the U.S. Global Jets ETF (NYSE: JETS).
+Either way, plenty of exchange traded funds are worth considering this week, and that includes going beyond standard fare such as the U.S. Global Jets ETF (NYSEARCA: JETS).
 Yes, JETS is higher by 18.31% over the past month and yes, people will travel over Thanksgiving, but this is a prosaic idea.

 And we'll stay away from puns using the iShares MSCI Turkey ETF (NASDAQ: TUR), although that one is a high flier in its own right, jumping 14% over the past month.